 The race was divided in 2 categories: Expert and Novice.

-The Expert Category was won by Harith Noah Veettil from Shornur, Kerala.
+The Expert Category was won Harith Noah Veettil from Shornur, Kerala.
 Piyush Chavan from Pune, Maharashtra came second and Gautam Taode from Pune grabbed third.

-The Novice Category was won by Rinku Thakur from Manali.
+The Novice Category was won Rinku Thakur from Manali.
 Abhishek Thakur from Manali in 2nd and Aryan Patil from Pune landed a 3rd.DH TROPHY - timing sheet

 The third event of the Himalayan Mountain Bike Festival was the 8th edition of Himalayan Trails n Dust Mountain Bike Challenge, which is a very demanding cross country MTB race that was conducted on 14th and 15th October.